 Sometimes offering low salaries suits an organisation

 Some organisations and industries promote an “up or out” approach to managing employees, which is in place for a specific reason.
-Employees either progress upwards, being promoted through management levels (to achieve higher salaries), or they leave the organisation.
+Employees either progress upwards, being promoted through management levels, or they leave.

 Consulting is one industry that uses this strategy to ensure that their employees are striving to be promoted and not simply becoming stagnant in their roles at a given pay grade.
-In that industry, you need people to be motivated and ambitious, so this approach works.
+This approach works, because you need motivated and ambitious people.

 Sure, there is still often significant dissatisfaction among employees regarding this style of resource management, but at least it is purposeful.
 These companies know what they are doing in this regard, and it is intentional.

-However, if your organisation is just trying to get a cheap deal on a good employee, this isn’t a well thought out strategy.
+However, if you are just trying to get a cheap deal on a good team member, you are thinking only about the short term.

 It is easy to take advantage of employees by offering low salaries